Share this:

 The Ludlow Garage (Clifton)

 Spyro Gyra is a Grammy-nominated jazz fusion band performing for over 40 years.
-The band is known for its eclectic mix of jazz, rock, pop, and world music influences.
+The band is known for its eclectic mix of Jazz, rock, pop, and world music influences.

 take 6